This article describes the regulations, if deploying NSX-T Edges as appliance and show the supported deployment scenarios.

 You need one VLAN segment for the TEP network of the ESXi hosts and a separated VLAN segment for the TEP network of the Edges.

-The separation of the TEP networks is necessary, because the Edge appliance is running virtualized ontop of the ESXi hosts and is connected to the N-VDS inside the kernel.
+The separation of the TEP networks is necessary, because the Edge appliance is running inside the ESXi hosts and is connected to the N-VDS inside the kernel.

-By separating the TEP networks the ESXi host is able to redirect the traffic towards the TEP address of the Edge appliance.
+By separating the TEP networks the ESXi host is able to redirect the traffic towards the Edge appliance TEP address.

-Further you need to ensure that MTU has the proper size for all Layer 2 and Layer 3 devices between these two VLAN segments and for sure locally to the both VLAN segments.
+Further you need to ensure that MTU has the proper size inside these two VLAN segments and between them as well.

 NSX-T Edge appliance on NSX-T prepared host with VDS and N-VDS

 If you have four or more uplinks, you are able to separate management and workload traffic.
-In such a scenario you have the opportunity to use a VDS for management traffic and a N-VDS for the workload.
-Each, VDS and N-VDS are connected with two uplinks.
+In such a scenario you have the opportunity to use a VDS for management traffic and a N-VDS for the workload, each VDS/ N-VDS connected with two uplinks.

 Lets summarize your current situation: